Mikkomario/Utopia-Scala/README.md

 *Utopia* relies heavily on strong typing and generics and benefits greatly from implicits.
-Based on my current experience, only Java, Scala and possibly Kotlin provide a suitable foundation (although I haven't used Kotlin yet). *Utopia* started out as a Java project but I've found Scala to work better in every area.
+Based on my current experience, only Java, Scala and possibly Kotlin provide a suitable foundation (although I haven't used Kotlin yet). *Utopia* started out as a Java project, but I've found Scala to work better in every area.

 This project version is built using Scala v2.13.7